Satya1493/gramine/Documentation/devel/howto-doc.rst

        * \param  second  Second addend.
        *
        * \returns  Sum of the arguments.
 Sometimes a longer description is needed,
-       *           then is should be wrapped and aligned like this.
+       *           then it should be wrapped and aligned like this.
        */
       int foo(int first, int second) {
           return first + second;